zackimball/blog/November20/Debugging .NET Framework in VSCode.md

 Have you used VS Code?

-But seriously, there are lots of reasons to love Visual Studio, especially with the Community option available.
-With that in mind, however, it's hard to deny that VS Code is hands down a more comfortable place for a lot of developers.
-I myself spend as little time in Visual Studio as possible these days as more often than not, there's just a lot more overhead to loading and running Visual Studio than I feel is necessary for most tasks.
-They do a great job on that team, and the level of abstraction is amazing.
-But while making so many things easier, this makes some things harder as when you run Visual Studio for the first time, there's just so many buttons, menus, hotkeys, and functionality that you're just not going to know how to use at first.
-And to be honest, I don't use most of these things on a daily basis, which just feels like it's in the way.
-It's all helpful, but I am not the sort that likes to have all of his tools open and everywhere on the workbench.
+But seriously, there are lots of reasons to love Visual Studio, especially with the Community option available as that version is an extremely robust environment.
+However, there's a fundamental difference in purpose that makes me prefer VS Code, at least for most of what I do on the daily.
+As a developer, we mostly edit text, that's it.
+Actually, maybe we mostly just think about text, but that's another topic.
+Visual Studio is a full-bore, IDE.
+It's something that combines a lot of tools into one, super dense software package.
+VS Code is at it's heart a text editor.
+A very fancy, extremely powerful, super feature reach text editor that blurs the line between text editor and IDE, but still, a text editor.
+This means most of your tools will be BYO.
+I think that's why people love it.
+It's a simpler concept, and you're not inundated with hundreds of features that you're just not going to need all that often.
+I develop using both, but my "Daily Driver" as it were is VS Code.
+I think both serve their purpose in my workflow.

-However, support for C# is pretty much dedicated exclusively for .NET Core out of the box.
+However, support for C# in VS Code is pretty much dedicated exclusively for .NET Core out of the box.
 What they don't tell you on the back of the box, is that it is actually possible to run and work with .NET framework apps in VS Code.
-It's just a little less supported than Visual Studio.
+Which is where we get to some of your BYO tooling.
+It's no doubt installed on your machine already, because who doesn't have Visual Studio if you're working with Framework.
+The assumption underpinning this blog is you have on hand some .NET framework project, but you're like me and have started to appreciate a simpler environment that you can get just about everything done in without having much in the way of features that are adding what feels like clutter when you don't need them.

-# All Right, I'm Sold
+If you get stuck, I've got the basic working version up on Git, don't worry about what the application, it's basically just a stubbed out project from one of Visual Studio's templates.
+[Git: blog.VSCodeDemo](https://github.com/zackimball/blog.vscodeDemo)

 Well, hold on.
 There's some caveats.
 And whether or not they're dealbreakers for you will really depend on how into working with `.csproj`/`.sln` files or manually managing your NuGet packages you are.
 It's not a dealbreaker for me, and I'm going to try to find some ways around that, but these are just not going to be things you have Visual Studio hold your hand through.
 It's not a deal breaker for many, but for some, it's not for you and that's fine.
+In fact, generally speaking if you're trying to work on a Framework project, a lot of what you would need the Nuget Package Manager for is already done.
+I will have some details on how to use the Nuget CLI, but that is a deep topic that if there's enough interest in I will tackle later.
+We are basically going to be using it just to pull in packages currently configured for the project.

 ## Adding a few things to your path